 PCOS and breastfeeding

-Due to the hormonal disruption, some (not all) women with PCOS may have insufficient glandular tissue (IGT) or problems with their milk supply (Marasco et al, 2000).
+Due to the hormonal disruption, some women with PCOS may have insufficient glandular tissue (IGT) or problems with their milk supply 2.
 As there are many other factors that can contribute to a low milk supply including poor breastfeeding management, it is important not to assume the cause is PCOS without checking for other Reasons for Low Milk Supply.
 Your IBCLC lactation consultant can help with this and will be a great support to help you with latch, breastfeeding position, getting off to a good start and knowing How to Make More Breast Milk.
 Planning for an active labour and natural birth can also avoid any delays in your milk coming in.
 The ways PCOS can sometimes influence milk production are summed up in the following excerpt:

 some women with PCOS may have more difficulty producing adequate milk because the breast tissue fails to undergo the normal physiological changes during pregnancy needed to prepare for lactation or perhaps because not enough breast tissue existed prior to pregnancy.
 Women with PCOS have low levels of progesterone, which is needed for alveolar growth and breast tissue development.
 Insulin also plays a role in milk production, and having insulin resistance [a side effect of PCOS] may contribute to lactation problems in women with PCOS.